KrishanaMohan/1/README.md

 ID AND PASSWORD FOR LOGIN

-ID : Kamal
+ID : KrishanaMohan
-PASSWORD : Kamal@123
+PASSWORD : Mohan227209@

 Getting Started

-Clone the Repository Clone this repository to your local machine using the following HTTPS link: (only the backend part and for the frontend part open it in VS code and run on live server along with backend application) https://github.com/THE-KAYASTHA/SunbaseProject
+Clone the Repository Clone this repository to your local machine using the following HTTPS link:  https://github.com/THE-KAYASTHA/SunbaseProject

-Copy SunbaseFrontend file in VS code and run it live and open all the other files for backend

 Open in IntelliJ